Jennifer Sey was the 1986 U.S. all-around national champion. Within two years she was out of the sport.

-Jason Gay and Charlie Pierce discuss the NCAA's decision to allow college athletes to profit from their names, images and likenesses, plus Halloween costumes.
+Karen and Charlie discuss the NCAA's approval of a plan to allow athletes to profit from their names, images and likenesses, and more.

 Last fall, MLB announced its plan to cut ties with dozens of minor league affiliates.
 This week on Only A Game, how the COVID-19 pandemic makes the controversial proposal more...

 For most jockeys, an impressive career lasts 20, maybe 30 years.
 Perry Ouzts has been racing for 47 years, and he hasn't given retirement much thought.